 Resources available to the University to fund general expenditures, such as operating expenses, interest and principal payments on debt, and internally funded capital construction, have seasonal variations related to the timing of tuition billings, receipt of gifts and pledge payments, and transfers from the endowment.
-The University actively manages its resources, utilizing a combination of
+The University actively manages its resources, utilizing a combination of short, medium, and long-term operating investment strategies, to align its cash inflows with anticipated outflows, in accordance with policies approved by the Board.
+As further described in Note 6, the University may draw upon a revolving credit facility to manage cash flows.
+At June 30, 2023, existing financial assets and liquidity resources available within one year were as follows:

-Availability and Liquidity Resources for General Expenditures at June 30, 2022 (in thousands)
+Availability and Liquidity Resources for General Expenditures at June 30, 2023 (in thousands)

 Financial assets available for general expenditures within one year

-Cash and cash equivalents \$ 77,290
+Cash and cash equivalents \$ 46,218

-Operating investments 88,809
+Operating investments 114,494

 Liquidity resources

 Revolving credit facility 75,000

-Additionally, the University has \$1.6 billion in board-designated endowments, of which \$980.7 million can be liquidated within one year; however, no liquidation is anticipated.
+Additionally, the University has \$1.6 billion in board-designated endowments, of which \$939.0 million can be liquidated within one year; however, no liquidation is anticipated.